sourceduty/Operating_Systems/README.md

 ![Kids](https://github.com/user-attachments/assets/0808bc26-1cb9-40c3-8092-55c38e339ffb)

 A custom Kids OS is a specialized operating system designed to cater to the unique needs of children, teenagers, and young adults, focusing on simplicity, ease of use, and safety.
 It combines age-appropriate features to support education, creativity, and entertainment, while ensuring robust parental controls and security.
-The operating system adapts to the user’s growth, offering different modes for kids, teens, and young adults, with content that evolves based on their developmental stage.[Kids OS](https://chatgpt.com/g/g-682c2380530881918bc51292878ca96d-kids-os) is a custom GPT responsible for researching, developing, and enhancing operating systems that fulfill these needs, constantly iterating to create the most user-friendly, safe, and educational experience for young users.
+The operating system adapts to the user’s growth, offering different modes for kids, teens, and young adults, with content that evolves based on their developmental stage.
+[Kids OS](https://chatgpt.com/g/g-682c2380530881918bc51292878ca96d-kids-os) is a custom GPT responsible for researching, developing, and enhancing operating systems that fulfill these needs, constantly iterating to create the most user-friendly, safe, and educational experience for young users.

 #